Tancata/phylo/ALE/README.md

 #### Sample data for testing workflows

-To test that things are working as expected, it may be convenient to experiment with the files in Example_data.tar.gz in this repository.
-The results of running the scripts below on those files are summarized in https://github.com/Tancata/phylo/blob/master/ALE/example_outputs.md.
+To test that things are working as expected, it may be convenient to experiment with the files in New_example_data.tar.gz in this repository.

 #### Estimate numbers and types of genome content change